-The 2021-2022 FAFSA has an IRS Data tool to pull in your tax information directly from the IRS website.
-When you get to the Financial Information section you will see a question stating "Did you file a Puerto Rican or foreign tax return?" - if you can answer this as "no", then it comes up with an option to "Link to IRS", and you want to click on this, which takes you out to the IRS website where you want to fill in your address that exactly matches your 2019 tax return (for 2021-2022), and you should be able to pull up your tax data and have the option to transfer it directly into the FAFSA (exception: married filing separately status will not be able to use this tool - if this tool does not work, please follow Step 9 to obtain the IRS Tax Return Transcripts).
+The 2022-2023 FAFSA has an IRS Data tool to pull in your tax information directly from the IRS website.
+When you get to the Financial Information section you will see questions asking about whether you completed your 2020 tax return, and your filing status; and then it comes up an option to use the IRS Data Retrieval Tool and click "Proceed to IRS", and you want to click on this, which takes you out to the IRS website where you want to fill in your address that exactly matches your 2020 tax return, and you should be able to pull up your tax data and have the option to transfer it directly into the FAFSA (exception: married filing separately status will not be able to use this tool - if this tool does not work, please follow Step 9 to obtain the IRS Tax Return Transcripts).